dragonflydb/dragonfly/doc/differences.md

 Expirations are limited to 4 years.
 For commands with millisecond precision like PEXPIRE or PSETEX, expirations greater than 2^27ms are quietly rounded to the nearest second loosing precision of less than 0.001%.

+## Lua
+We use lua 5.4.4 that has been released in 2022.
+That means we also support [lua integers](https://github.com/redis/redis/issues/5261).